ProspectEye/Assignment-Frontend-ROI/README.md

 For frontend AngularJS (https://angularjs.org/) should be used (jQuery can also be used but should not be used as DOM-manipulation)
 Framework like underscore (http://underscorejs.org/) and lodash (https://lodash.com/) is also allowed.
+Browser support for IE10+, Chrome, Firefox and Safari is a requirement.

 The css should be written in sass, less or stylus.
 Bootstrap is not allowed.

 **Unittest**

 Development should be testdriven and unit testing should be used for php with https://phpunit.de/.
 No unit test needs to be written for frontend but it ofcourse gives a plus if its done (should be tested with karma and jasmine)

+**How to send in the assignment**

+Fork this repo to begin the assignment.
+Create a branch with you github-username and do all development there.
+When you are done send a pull-request back to us.

 **Last words**